kindingerlek/kindingerlek.github.io/src/content/photographies/majestic-beach/index.md

 In post-processing, I carefully balanced the exposure between the bright sky and darker foreground, maintaining the natural feel while enhancing the vibrant colors that made this sunset truly exceptional.

-This photograph reminds me of the patience required in landscape photography and how nature rewards those who wait for the perfect moment.
+This photograph reminds me of the patience required in landscape photographies and how nature rewards those who wait for the perfect moment.